Skip to content

 What This Means for You

-First of all, if your business sells consumer products in England or Wales, you must not sell products that you know are unsafe.
-Therefore, this means that you are prohibited from selling a product if you have noticed that it may be unsafe.
+First of all, if your business sells consumer products in the UK, you must not sell products that you know are unsafe.
+Therefore, this means that you are prohibited from selling a product if you have reason to believe it may be unsafe.
+You must also take immediate action to address the risk, which may include withdrawing the product from sale and issuing warnings to consumers who may have already purchased it.

 If you are made aware of a safety risk related to a product you have sold, you have a legal duty to report this to your local Trading Standards service.
 If you fail to report the safety risk upon learning about it, then you could become liable if the unsafe product causes harm to the consumer.